guettli/scrum/README.md

 # "Sprint Goal" vs "constant flow"

-The Scrum Guide does not define "Sprint Goal", only the term [Sprint](https://www.scrumguides.org/scrum-guide.html#events-sprint).
+The official Scrum Guide does not define "Sprint Goal", only the term [Sprint](https://www.scrumguides.org/scrum-guide.html#events-sprint).

 But "Sprint Goal" gets used several times.

 Of course it depends.
 Maybe you have well defined Sprint Goals.
 But in my experience only 5% of Sprints have one well defined goal.
 This raises the question: "Is a sprint goal needed?".
 I can happily live without it.
-It is like a constant flow of issues: New features, old bugs, refactoring.
+It is like a constant flow of issues: New features, old bugs, refactoring and fire-fighting.

 Example: We start a new sprint and have capacity for 40 Story Points.
 We fill the sprint backlog with 15 issues.
 Now have a look at these 15 issues.
 Many of them are not related to another.
 They are issues.
 Some small, some big.
 There is no useful common denominator.
 Why create a Sprint Goal?